-On 19 March 2019, we celebrated the 40th anniversary of the first Wemos meeting.
-Over the course of the year, we will regularly publish stories to illustrate the history of Wemos.
-On 6 September 2019, we celebrated this anniversary at our congress ‘Global health: everybody’s concern, everybody’s business’.
-Have a look at this article for a summary and some photo of the day.
+On March 19th 2019, we celebrated the 40th anniversary of the first Wemos meeting.
+On September 6th 2019, we celebrated this anniversary at our congress ‘Global health: everybody’s concern, everybody’s business’.
+Have a look at this article for a summary and some photos of the day.